mendix/MxPushNotifications/README.md

 <img src="assets/images/gcm-step4.PNG"/>

 ### Step 5 - Create server keys
-Click on the menu option credentials located on the left hand side under the APIs & Auth section.
+Click on the menu option credentials, located on the left hand side under the APIs & Auth section.
 Then click on the button under the public API Access that says create new key.
 When the popup appears press the Server key button and then press create on the next screen.
 Take note of the API Key because you will need this when we set up the push notifcation in Mendix.
 <img src="assets/images/gcm-step5.PNG"/>

 ### Step 6 - Setup Mendix app
-Open up your application in Mendix and login as an Admin so that you can see the menu option google admin.
+Open up your application in Mendix and login as an Admin, so that you can see the menu option google admin.
 Enter the project ID into the sender ID field and the API key into the API field.
 <img src="assets/images/gcm-step6.PNG"/>